SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/macos-opentelemetry.md

 By default, the collector will not be sending process metrics to Sumo Logic this is because the number of processes running on a host can be very large, this may result in significant increase in Data Points per Minute (DPM).

-(Optional) Click the **Enable process metric collection** checkbox to collect (process level metric)[https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/hostmetricsreceiver/internal/scraper/processscraper/documentation.md].
+Click the **Enable process metric collection** checkbox to collect (process level metric)[https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/hostmetricsreceiver/internal/scraper/processscraper/documentation.md].
 - **Name of process**.
 Add the list of process names.
 - **Include/Exclude the above pattern**.
 Signifies if you want to exclude or include the metrics for the processes listed previously.
 - **Match type for process name**.
 Select if the process name given should be considered for a strict match with the host machine processes or if it should be considered as regex when matching.